peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 #### Workflow 2: Audit an Experiment

 This workflow provides a read-only, detailed completeness report for an experiment without performing any modifications.
-The `audit_experiment.ps1` wrapper calls `experiment_manager.py` with the `--verify-only` flag.
-The full audit report, including subprocess outputs, is also saved to `audit_log.txt` within the audited directory.
+The `audit_experiment.ps1` wrapper calls the dedicated `experiment_auditor.py` script.
+The full audit report, including subprocess outputs, is also saved to `experiment_audit_log.txt` within the audited directory.

 <div align="center">
   <p>Workflow 2: Audit an Experiment.
 Provides a read-only, detailed completeness report for an experiment.</p>